Practising gratitude at school to support student wellbeing

 {{justify}}

-Gratitude is an emotion that is centred around being, noticing and understanding what it means to be altruistic, thankful and appreciative (Froh & Bono, 2011).
+Gratitude is an emotion that is centred around being, noticing and understanding what it means to be altruistic, present and appreciative (Froh & Bono, 2011).
 Practising and cultivating gratitude is to have an appreciation for life in the present moment (so also requires the skill of mindfulness - learn more about this here).
-It is the ability to reflect and appreciate the good things in your life, noticing the small details that bring you happiness and acknowledging the good that is around you right now - not being consumed with thoughts of the past or the future.
+It is the ability to reflect and appreciate the things in your life, noticing the small details that bring you happiness and contentment, and acknowledging what is around you right now - not being consumed with thoughts of the past or the future.
+Gratitude is not about placing judgement or labelling things as good or bad, rather, it is being able to appreciate the things and people in your life.
 When we are truly appreciative of what we have, we find a place of balance and contentment.
 Research tells us that when gratitude is woven into our daily lives, we see mental and physical health benefits.

 {{justify}}